acherm/acherm.github.io/_posts/2021-05-23-FootballAnalysis-xG-COVIDHome.md

 The table with bar charts was here to visualize and investigate a possible effect of COVID on home advantage.
 Another perspective is given in the plots below.
 For each league, I plot the evolution of mean gained points (per match) for all seasons from 2014 to 2020.
-For non-COVID period, there was a difference between result and result_away (actual gained points).
+For non-COVID period, there was a difference between result and result_away (actual gained points at home and away).
 There was also a difference between xPoints and xPoints away.
 However, we can see that in Ligue 1 and Premier League (EPL) points won at home *matched* the points won away for season 2020-2021.
 It is a surprising evolution!

 **The expected points won at home vs away temper a bit the situation for Ligue 1 and EPL, but still show a decrease of home advantage.
-In fact, even La Liga, Bundesliga, and Serie A have been impacted when looking at xPoints vs xPoints away. **
+In fact, even La Liga, Bundesliga, and Serie A have been impacted when looking at xPoints vs xPoints away.**

 ![Ligue_1_evolution_points](../assets/Ligue_1result-xPoints-result_away-xPointsAway-evolution.png)